 - Replacement with internally developed alternative

-The requesting unit must provide the business purpose for the information or service to include:
+The requesting unit must provide the business purpose for the digital information or digital service to include:

-- Who – what university or external populations will use the information or service?
+- Who – what university or external populations will use the digital information or digital service?

-- What – what is the function of the information or service?
+- What – what is the function of the digital information or digital service?

-- How – How will the information or service be made available?
+- How – How will the digital information or digital service be made available?

 Accessible Alternative Justification